 Visit Fort McHenry National Monument and Historic Shrine

-At Fort McHenry, you can learn about the Battle of Baltimore and experience events like living history weekends, where the Fort McHenry Guard performs demonstrations — all just a water taxi ride away from the Inner Harbor.
+At Fort McHenry, you can learn about the Battle of Baltimore and the birth of the "Star Spangled Banner," and experience events like living history weekends, where the Fort McHenry Guard performs demonstrations — all just a water taxi ride away from the Inner Harbor.

 Get Hands-On at the Port Discovery Children's Museum